qetate/qetate/README.md

 Hello!
 I'm Quinn, a recent graduate from Northeast State Community College with an A.A.S. in Computer Information Technology - Programming.
 Currently, I am pursuing my B.S. in Data Analytics at Western Governors University.

+- Proficient in software development languages like C#, HTML/CSS, PHP, and JavaScript.
 - Skilled in querying and manipulating data using SQL.
 - Experienced in performing data analysis using Python.
 - Proficient in creating interactive dashboards and reports with Tableau and Excel.